 Kate Kirkwood is an author, speaker and nationally certified trainer in childhood lead poisoning prevention and lead paint regulations.

-Visit her youtube channel ahttps://www.youtube.com/channel/UCQnxswQ30jBZ4Ww_Z0YCCgA
+Visit her youtube channel at https://www.youtube.com/channel/UCQnxswQ30jBZ4Ww_Z0YCCgA

 And her website www.lead-edu.info for additional information.